Visit Our Local Ice Arenas

-The Pullar Community Building has served the needs of many participants involved in figure skating, ice hockey, Toughman - Toughwoman competitions.
+The Pullar Community Building has served the needs of many participants involved in figure skating, ice hockey, Toughman – Toughwoman competitions.
+The Detroit Red Wings even used the Pullar for a training camp!
 The Pullar Stadium has been used for teen dances, a “roller rink”, graduation ceremonies, “water follies” in the late 60’s large dances and “big bands” and is still being used as a site for visiting circuses.

 The Detroit Red Wings greats such as Gordie Howe, Ed Lindsay, Sid Able and Alex Delvechio skated at the Pullar Stadium.
 Also skating where the Lake Superior State University “Lakers”, and the “Soo Indians”.
 Currently organizations who use the arena are the Hiawatha Skating Club, LSSU Lakers, Sault High Blue Devils and the Sault Michigan Hockey Association along with various local men’s hockey leagues.

 The Pullar is well known throughout Michigan for the “good” ice and takes pride in maintaining this tradition.
 Both adults and public skating times are offered during the week and on Sunday evenings for all to enjoy.